 The choice of a hosting provider influences the quality of website performance.
 It defines how much time, efforts, and investment you will need to spend on developing your project.
 Hosting services can be free and paid.

 The primer provides free placing of web resource information on hosting provider servers.
 This option comes with several disadvantages.
 Firstly, you often have to deal with an unstable server operation, which results in significant downtime.
 The functionality of free hosting is limited compared to the paid one.
 Secondly, many free hosting services don’t support the features that make websites modern and relevant.
 Thirdly, expect to see provider’s ads on your site in exchange for their services.
 This solution is not suitable for personal sites and young projects but is probably the best option for commercial websites.

 When you pay for hosting, you pay for the rent of disc space and features that come in a chosen package.
-You can always choose a paid hosting that meets your requirements.
+You can always choose a cheap web hosting service that meets your requirements.
 There are several package options, each with different services and prices.